 Characteristics of participants

 The study cohort consisted of 10,411 men who had information on the key exposures, together with prior falls and femoral neck BMD:(4) 5660 men in USA (mean age 73.5 years; mean follow-up 10.9 years); 2764 men in Sweden (mean age 75.4 years; mean follow-up 8.7 years); and 1987 men in Hong Kong (mean age 72.4 years; mean follow-up 9.9 years), Table 2.
 Previous fracture was more commonly reported in Sweden (35%) than in the USA (22%) and Hong Kong (14%).
 The frequency of past falls was similar across the cohorts at 20%, 16%, and 15% respectively.
 Consistent with the known country-specific epidemiology of fracture, the highest mean FRAX MOF probability (with BMD) was observed in Sweden (11.4%), followed by USA (7.8%) and Hong Kong (6.6%).
+Online Supplementary Table 1 presents the baseline characteristics according to whether FRAX probability was available for analysis or not, demonstrating that overall, the populations with or without FRAX were similar within countries.

 Proportion of cohort defined as sarcopenic by individual definition